No New Community Cases; 2 Cases Of COVID-19 In Managed Isolation

 There are no new cases in the community to report today.

 There are two new positive cases of COVID-19 to report in managed isolation since our last media statement yesterday.
-The seven-day rolling average of new cases detected at the border is eight.
+The seven-day rolling average of new cases detected at the border is five.

-The number of previously reported cases that have now recovered is three.
+The number of previously reported cases that have now recovered is two.
 The total number of active cases in New Zealand today is 101.

-Since 1 January 2021, there have been 45 historical cases, out of a total of 417 cases.
-This has increased by one after a case reported on April 6th has been deemed historical and not considered infectious.
+Since 1 January 2021, there have been 45 historical cases, out of a total of 419 cases.

 Testing information

-On Tuesday, 5,591 tests were processed.
-And the seven-day rolling average up to yesterday is 4,694 tests processed.
+On Wednesday, 5,455 tests were processed.
+The seven-day rolling average up to yesterday is 4,524 tests processed.

 The pop-up testing centre at the Mt Roskill War Memorial, 15 May Road, Auckland, will be operating all this week.